-If your child didn’t tell you about the abuse or delayed in telling you, this is normal and is likely to be for one or more of the following reasons.
+If your child didn’t tell you about the abuse or delayed in telling you, this is normal.
+We know children may not tell anyone or delay in telling anyone for a range of reasons:

-- They were worried about how other people might respond and what was going to happen.
+they were worried about how other people might respond or what was going to happen.
 They may have thought:

-- ‘I don’t want the abuser to get in trouble’ (because of feelings of loyalty, love, fear etc).
+● ‘I don’t want the abuser to get in trouble’ (because of feelings of loyalty, love, fear).

-- ‘Images will be found which I’m embarrassed about.’
+● ‘Nude pictures of me will be found, which I’m embarrassed about.’

 ● ‘He/she is going to hurt or embarrass me or my family or someone else.'